xurxodiz/sorin/README.md

 How it works
 =====

 The tweets are split into words, then those words are stored according to what words follow what words.
 Then, a word is picked at random, and among all the possible words that have been found to follow it, one is picked at random according to is frequency.
-Repeat until the word picked can end a sentence or you get a long enough string.
+Repeat until the word picked can end a sentence.
+If you exceed tweet size, the last word will be discarded and a new one will be chosen.
+If there are no possible ways forward, yet another word is dropped and paths are searched from there.

 How to use it